tanvir0604/vue3-pagination/README.md

 5. Push to the branch: `git push origin my-new-feature`
 6. Submit a pull request :sunglasses:

-## Credits

-TODO: Write credits

-## Built With

-* Dropwizard - Bla bla bla
-* Maven - Maybe
-* Atom - ergaerga
-* Love

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/tanvir0604/vue3-pagination/tags).

 ## Authors

 * **Md Shafkat Hussain Tanvir** - *Initial work* - [tanvir](https://github.com/tanvir0604)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/tanvir0604/vue3-pagination/contributors) who participated in this project.